-The Associate Dean for Student Affairs and Diversity or Senior Associate Dean may excuse students for significant absences (usually related to health issues or family deaths).
-A medical excuse or other appropriate documentation is required to be submitted if the absence occurs on an exam day unless preapproved through the Dean’s Office.
+The Associate Dean for Student Affairs and Diversity or Senior Associate Dean (or their designee) may excuse students for significant absences (usually related to health issues or family deaths).
+A medical excuse or other appropriate documentation is required to be submitted if the absence occurs on an exam or laboratory day unless preapproved through the Dean’s Office.
 All other class absences must be approved by the course coordinator.

 Students may request approval from individual Faculty to be absent from class to attend a professional meeting or event.
 A student must provide at least 4 weeks’ advance notice to the Faculty member, who may or may not approve the request.